 Three types of epidemiological studies of cancer contribute to the assessment of carcinogenicity in humans-cohort studies, case-control studies and correlation (or ecological) studies.
 Rarely, results from randomized trials may be available.
-Case reports of cancer in humans may also be reviewed.
+Case series and case reports of cancer in humans may also be reviewed.

-Cohort and case-control studies relate individual exposures under study to the occurrence of cancer in individuals and provide an estimate of relative risk (ratio of incidence in those exposed to incidence in those not exposed) as the main measure of association.
+Cohort and case-control studies relate individual exposures under study to the occurrence of cancer in individuals and provide an estimate of relative risk (ratio of incidence/mortality in those exposed to incidence/mortality in those not exposed) as the main measure of association.